78299710/78299710/README.md

 I'm Thembinkosi Emmanuel Manikela
 I'm interested in Physics
 I'm currently learning at University of Eswatini
-- I'm looking to collaborate on physics
+- I'm looking to collaborate on great and inspiring Physicist worldwide.
 - My email address is thembinkosimanikela34@gmail.com